AI experts sharing free tutorials to accelerate your business.

 Provide the following:

-1. Email type — Client update, fee/billing, trade confirmation, compliance notice, quarterly letter, prospect outreach, complaint response, or internal memo
+1. Email type — Client update, fee/billing, trade confirmation, compliance notice, quarterly letter, prospect outreach, complaint response, KYC / document request, account-opening welcome, plan delivery, covenant-compliance / breach notification, morning-note distribution, internal memo

-2. Recipient(s) and relationship — Client / prospect / LP / counterparty / internal team; role; account type (taxable, IRA, trust, 529, institutional); relationship tenure
+2. Recipient(s) and relationship — Client / prospect / LP / counterparty / borrower / internal team; role; account type (taxable, IRA, trust, 529, institutional, UHNW, ERISA, foundation); relationship tenure; advisor of record

 3. Core message — The key facts, numbers, decisions, or asks the email must convey (rough bullets are fine)

-4. Supporting data (if relevant) — Portfolio values, returns, fees, dates, trade details, or document references
+4. Supporting data (if relevant) — Portfolio values, returns, fees, dates, trade details, document references, covenant levels, Monte-Carlo success probabilities, plan goals

-5. Required disclosures — Any firm-mandated language (advisory-services disclaimer, performance methodology, benchmark description, Marketing Rule footer, privacy / Reg S-P, Reg BI care / conflicts, FINRA Rule 2210 for retail broker communications)
+5. Required disclosures — Any firm-mandated language (advisory-services disclaimer, performance methodology, benchmark description, Marketing Rule footer, privacy / Reg S-P, Reg BI care / conflicts, FINRA Rule 2210 for retail BD, Reg AC analyst certification, hypothetical-performance disclosure, GIPS-claim posture, ERISA fiduciary)

-6. Tone / urgency — Warm-professional (default), formal, empathetic (for complaints), urgent (for time-sensitive action), or celebratory (milestones)
+6. Tone / urgency — Warm-professional (default), formal, empathetic (for complaints), urgent (for time-sensitive action), celebratory (milestones), confidential (KYC / SAR-adjacent — see tipping-off rule)

 7. Length constraint — Short (≤ 120 words), standard (120–250 words), or long-form (for quarterly letters and detailed explanations)